 It doesn’t matter which device you are buying.
 You have to connect it to the micro USB port.
 In some devices, you’ll have to go to Settings à Storage and click on ‘Mount USB On-The-Go Storage’.
 In a few seconds, the storage will be mounted and the content will be available in your device.

-Conclusion – What Does OTG Mean?
+Conclusion – What is OTG?

 We hope you now have a clear idea about what is OTG and we are also sure that you have learned how to use OTG to connect to your smartphone.
 Do you use USB OTG in your Smartphone or tablet PC?
 If so, what do you use it for?